npscience/open-science-research-notes/CONTRIBUTING.md

 # Contributing

 *NOTE TO READER: We're currently using a standard contributing.md template.
-IF this kicks off, I'll design one more suited to this repo.*
+If this kicks off, I'll design one more suited to this repo.*

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.